alexminnaar/alexminnaar.github.io/_posts/2023-10-09-rag-semisupervised-retrieval.md

 ```

 and the subsequent chunk continuing the method was not returned by the vector store because it
-was not similar enough to the given question.
+was not similar enough to the given question (but obviously still relevant).

 Now let's try the semi-supervised retrieval approach outlined earlier.
 The first step is to ask the LLM which of the
 similiar code chunks is relevant to answering the given question.
 You could use a prompt like